theJaxon/CKAD/README.md

 ```

 ---

+#### Containers:
+* Use Namespaces, the linux kernel allows for strict isolation between different system components using NSs, isolation is as follows:
+  * File (a container is like a `chroot` environment and only contents of specific directories can be viewed)
+  * IPCs
+  * network (every container can do its own networking)
+  * processes (Container can only see its own processes)
+  * users (Containers have their own users that don't exist on the host OS)
+* They also use `CGroups` which offers resource allocation and limition

+---

+#### Pods:
+- Each pod has a unique IP address
+- Containers within this pod share the same IP address

+---

 #### Namespaces:
 ```bash
 # Create ns
 kubectl create ns <name>
 ```
 ---

 #### ConfigMaps:
 - ConfigMaps can be included either as a `env` variable or as a `volume`